“We need to come up with a name for the boat.”

 Owners generally take care when naming their boats, just as parents do with children, I'm guessing.
 Some are named after their owners, such as Tomboy, Chez Freddy, and Volk’s Wagon.
 Others have foreign noms de bateaux: Matin d’Or, Liefde, La Vie Dansante, Por Fin.
 Nature is represented by Butterfly, Magnolia and Turtle Dove.
 A few never made sense to me: Jabulani, Tybalt and Enee Marie (which I called Eeny Meeny); but I believe the vast majority represent states of mind expressed plainly or subtly: Attitude, Chrysalis, Xanadu, Dream Catcher, Destiny Calls, Cimarron, Shazam.
 My all-time favorite was a trawler owned by a podiatrist and ob-gyn called Puss and Boots.

 Cap would throw out ideas for names since mine were total crap.
-(I offer Cap's name as an example...need I say more?)
-In general, the suggestions reflected the broken-down nature of our tug, which Cap insisted on calling his yacht but I described as Forrest Gump's boat, which always annoyed him.
+(I offer Cap's name as an example) In general, our suggestions reflected the broken-down nature of our tug, which Cap insisted on calling his yacht but I described as Forrest Gump's boat, which always annoyed him.
 I hate pretense but Cap wasn't deterred.

 He finally came up with Ruff Life and I loved it immediately.
-I'd paint the transom at some future date, but I started working on a couple of wooden signs he cut to mount on the sides.
+I'd paint the transom at some future date, but I started working on a couple of wooden signs he cut to mount to the sides of the flybridge.

 November 7th, Palmetto: